openforis/sepal-doc/docs/source/team/contribute.rst

 .. tip::

-    Once the PR has been validated, please consider deleting your fork in order to avoid merging previous issues when making later modifications.
+    Once the PR has been validated, please delete your fork in order to avoid merging previous issues when making later modifications.

     .. figure:: ../_images/team/contribute/delete_fork.png
         :alt: Delete fork